hellfirehd/DKW.Abp/README.md

-# Inara ABP
+# DKW.ABP

 ## About

-Inara ABP is collection of modules that complement the ABP Framework.
+DKW.ABP is collection of modules that complement the ABP Framework.

 ### Dependencies